PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 16:28:59
+Last updated: 2024-04-02 16:30:03
-Random Quote: Friendship is like money, easier made than kept. - Samuel Butler
+Random Quote: Opportunity is missed by most because it is dressed in overalls and looks like work. - Thomas Edison